chrishoermann/zod-prisma-types/Readme.md

 > default: `true`

-If you want to use your custom zod validatiors that you added via rich-comments only on your generated model schemas but not on your created input type schemas (`UserCreateInput`, `UserUpdateManyInput`, etc.) you can disable this feature.
+If you want to use your custom zod validators that you added via rich-comments only on your generated model schemas but not on your created input type schemas (`UserCreateInput`, `UserUpdateManyInput`, etc.) you can disable this feature.

 ```prisma
 generator zod {